 - Establish safe driving policies such as: no cell phone use while driving, seatbelt requirement, no passengers, etc. Click here for sample rules.

 - All payments should be electronic and made at the time of order.
-No cash transactions should occur.
+No cash transactions should occur during the delivery.

 - Ensure orders are legitimate and recorded.

 - Use a phone with caller ID and record the number when receiving a customer call.

 - Record all order addresses and phone numbers so you know where your driver went.

 - Look for suspicious orders: caller not sure about address or phone number, caller seems intoxicated, caller does not know what they want.

 - Ensure drivers understand the importance of personal safety.